-- 5.5 There is a systematic process in place for the assessment of student learning and development that is used for program analysis and improvement.
-(C) - 5.5a Developmentally appropriate child assessments such as portfolios, work samples, and observation data are collected at least twice per year and shared with parents.
-(EE) - 5.6 The school gathers, analyzes, and uses data and research in making educationally sound decisions regarding students, instructional strategies, and the allocation of resources.
-(C) - 5.7 The school analyzes student performance data including (1) implications of schoolwide trends seen from year to year; (2) monitoring the progress of individual students; (3) disaggregation of data by gender, ethnicity, and other factors important to the school; and (4) comparison to comparable outside groups.
-(E/S)
+5.6 There is a systematic process in place for the assessment of student learning and development that includes multiple assessment measures over time to accomplish the expected student outcomes.
+(See Appendix F.) (E/S)

+- 5.6a Developmentally appropriate child assessments such as portfolios, work samples, and observation data are collected at least twice per year and shared with parents.
+(EE) - 5.7 The school analyzes student performance data including: 1) implications of schoolwide trends seen from year to year; 2) monitoring the progress of individual students; 3) disaggregation of data by gender, ethnicity, and other factors important to the school; and 4) comparison to outside groups.
+Teachers are trained in data assessment and analysis for program improvement.
+(See Appendix F.) (E/S) - 5.8 The school uses the analysis of data in making educationally sound decisions regarding students, instructional strategies, and programs to better attain expected student outcomes.
+(E/S) - 5.9 The school has implemented procedures for regular communication of student achievement to all stakeholders.
+This communication includes the following: 1) major tests used; 2) schoolwide trends in achievement; 3) accomplishment of schoolwide expected student outcomes; and 4) annual progress of individual students.
+(C)